 - They can help with the development of the brain.

 - Mung beans and mung bean thread noodles are a good source of calcium and phosphorus so consuming bean thread noodles can help you to have strong bones and teeth.

 - They can also help to prevent any lifestyle-related health issues such as diabetes.

 As always, please consult a medical professional if you have any health issues.
-Please remember, there are no perfect foods so having a balanced diet is the best way to maintain your health.
+Remember, there are no perfect foods, so having a balanced diet is the best way to maintain your health.